Last updated on September 12th, 2017

 Vaporfi for example, tells you exactly which atomizer goes with each specific tank.
 Their atomizer section has clear photos too.

-V2 has very distinctive ecig and vaporizer models so getting the parts mixed up is less likely from the start.
+V2 has very distinctive ecigs and vaporizer models, so getting the parts mixed up is less likely from the start.

 HaloCig’s new high powered vaporizers, the Reactor and the Tracer have interchangeable tanks and coils.
 The items both have the same threading type (510), so they are electrically compatible.
 Both items have .50 ohm stock coils, so the coil power is the same.

-DirectVapor is a discount ecig merchant that offers extra atomizers with each tank from a drop-down menu; but it’s not as easy finding a photo of you atomizer.
+DirectVapor is a discount ecig merchant that offers extra atomizers with each tank from a drop-down menu; but it’s not as easy finding a photo of your atomizer.

 In any case, you can always call the ecig company’s customer service department to confirm that your spare atomizer is safe to use with your tank and battery.